-In these economically tough times you might not have enough money to pay your entire tax bill when due.
+Even if you don’t have enough money to pay your entire tax bill when due you must take action.
 Inside your head, you scream, “I need more time!”
 But before you stress out realize that the IRS offers a 6-month tax filing deadline extension that is not that hard to get.
 So ask yourself, “Should I file a tax return or file a tax extension?”

 The Truth About Tax Extensions